joelwking/ansible-tetration/CONFIGURATION_GUIDE.md

 Tue Jul  2 12:31:27 2019 ...no messages returned within timeout of 60000 ms

 ```
-Note that the program was able to successfully connect to the broker, and the broker indicated the available topic correctly, but no messages were returned because the *topic* was incorrect.
+Note the program was able to successfully connect to the broker, and the broker indicated the available topic correctly, but no messages were returned because the *topic* specified in the Subscription was incorrect.

 If the port number or IP address are incorrect, or a firewall is blocking connectivity to the broker, the program will hang.
 Terminate with CTL + c.
+This type of connectivity failure should have been identified using the `openssl` command shown previously.

 #### Encrypt the credentials with Ansible Vault
 Encrypting the credentials enables storing them within the version control system along with the playbooks to retrieve and apply the policy to network devices using the suite of Ansible network modules.